-It’s been over a decade since my skeptical examination of my childhood beliefs.
-The accumulating experiences as a police officer in a big city collided with fundamental beliefs.
-Because these beliefs were foundational to my family and childhood, searching beyond the confining borders was strictly forbidden.
-Critical examination elicited guilt, secrecy and depression.
-This journey wasn’t simply drifting from beliefs but an intentional examination motivated by a growing pile of unanswered questions.
+It’s been over a decade since my skeptical examination of childhood beliefs.
+The accumulating experiences as a police officer in a big city collided with fundamental held beliefs.
+Because these beliefs were foundational to my family, searching beyond these confining borders was strictly forbidden.
+Any critical examination of the possibility of error in the belief system elicited guilt, secrecy and depression.
+My journey wasn’t simply drifting but an intentional examination, motivated by too many unanswered questions.

-During this uncertain time in my life, I devoured dozens of books—in and outside of my church.
-The internal conflict was intense.
-Finally, on one dreadful evening the search came to an end.
-I commuted over sixty miles to the big city.
-This commute provided time to contemplate—forced silence, and heavy thoughts.
-Alone in my car, radio turned off, a thought quietly settled, it returned a second time but much loader, the third time I whispered the words, “It’s not true.”
-All the past meaning—everything I explained the world by--it wasn’t true.
 Previously everything fit into this neatly packaged design, explaining existence.
 Now that was gone.
 Finished with the examination, I came to the best conclusion I could—it wasn’t true.
 Tears began to fall.
-Purpose and meaning were always a given; now they were gone.
+Purpose and meaning were always a given in my life; now they were gone.
 I pictured my past life as a perfectly set dinner table.
 Dishes, salad plates, glasses and silverware set in perfect order.
-This new conclusion yanked the beautiful table cloth from the table sending all the dishes, glasses, and utensils crashing chaotically to the ground; scattered without purpose, meaning, or design, “What’s it all for?” permeated my life.
+This new conclusion yanked the beautiful table cloth from the table, sending the dishes, glasses, and utensils crashing chaotically to the ground; scattered without purpose, meaning, or design, “What’s it all for?” permeated my life.
 I entertained thoughts of experiencing previously forbidden pleasures without guilt.
 But pleasure still existed with guilt.
 Depression, not freedom, is what I found.

-I neither suggest nor discourage engaging in a similar journey.
+I neither suggest nor discourage engaging in a similar journey in search of meaning.
 If you doubt, then seek.
 Sometimes our beliefs suit us well.
 They give the stability we need to function at high levels.
 We should follow the path that gives richness without infringing on other’s joys.
-Occasionally I wish to return to the past; but knowledge can’t be unlearned.
+Occasionally, I wish to return to the past; but knowledge can’t be unlearned.
 The existential funk that followed eventually led to new endeavors.
 One of these endeavors was the creation of the Flourishing Life Society.
 This page is a source of personal meaning.
 I devout much time to the research, thought, and writing, hoping to keep FLS inspiring and provocative.
-I discovered meaning from different aspects of living.
-Meaning found in everyday moments.
-Life has become rich and vibrant.
+I also discovered meaning in other areas of my life.
+Meaning is found in everyday moments.
+My life has become rich and vibrant.

-We—on occasion—may spiral into existential funk.
+We—on occasion—spiral into existential funk.
 I still do from time to time.
 A predetermined meaning to life makes everything a little neater.
 A larger than life explanation frees us from the personal work of creating meaning.
-But purpose created with the realities of life liberates us.
-We are free to create our own meaning that transcends the monotony of daily routines.
+But purpose created within the boundaries of reality liberates us.
+We are free to create meaning that transcends the monotony of daily routines.
 Human consciousness can create meaning for itself.

 No engagement, no meaning, no excitement.

-We can pack our lives with meaningful activities but when we disconnect from the meaning of those activities by haphazardly performing out of habit, our lives feel empty.
+We can pack our lives with meaningful activities but when we disconnect from the purpose behind those activities by haphazardly performing out of habit, our lives feel empty.
 Even something as important as raising children feels meaningless when we overlook the purpose.

 Focusing on meaning gives texture and color to experience.
-Life has meaning when it means something.
+Life only has meaning when living means something.
 Fill your life with purposeful activities.
 This must include substantial relationships—human involvement.
 We don’t fare well alone.
 We need people.
 Human interaction is full of purpose and meaning.
 Some endeavors should focus on the future, creating security.
-We treasure survival.
-When actions secure future health and survival, we feel accomplishment.
+We treasure survival-oriented actions.
+When behaviors secure future health and survival, we feel accomplishment.
 Hobbies develop talents and skills that also provide enjoyment and engagement.

 Each day offers endless choices of meaningful activities.
-Focusing attention on the purpose, helps infuse the moment with purpose, and purpose increases joy. ~Troy Murphy
+Focusing attention on the purpose, helps infuse the moment with meaning, and having purpose increases joy.